 - 1. If not already performed previously: - a.
-Log in to Configuration Manager as described on page 57.
+Log in to Configuration Manager as described on page 68. - b.

-- b.
 Select the Environment tenant and navigate to the Applications folder. - c.
-Open the Orchestration Server Application object. - d.
+Open the Orchestration Server Application object.

+- d.
 Select the Options tab. - e.
 Select the persistence section. - 2.
 Right-click inside the persistence options window and select New from the shortcut menu. - 3.
-In the resulting Edit Option dialog box, in the Option Name field, type one of the option names listed in "Persistence section non-template options" on page 67 above. - 4.
-In the Option Value field, type the default value as indicated for the appropriate option in the section "Orchestration Server Option Descriptions" on page 87, or type a different valid value.
+In the resulting Edit Option dialog box, in the Option Name field, type the option name listed in "Persistence section non-template options" on page 78 above. - 4.
+In the Option Value field, type the default value as indicated for the option in the section "Orchestration Server Option Descriptions" on page 109, or type a different valid value.

-Also refer to the section "Orchestration Server Option Descriptions" on page 87 for a full description of the configuration options in this section and their valid values.
+Also refer to the section "Orchestration Server Option Descriptions" on page 109 for a full description of the configuration options in this section and their valid values.